bhamburg/burgbits-vuepress2/docs/about/README.md

 #### Oncourse Home Solutions
 ##### Senior Software Engineer
 **July 2023 – Present**
+Leading UI development of internal- and external-facing web software initiatives for a $100 million-revenue home warranty company with more than 450 employees.
+Utilizing headless CMS solutions with React (Gatsby.js and Next.js), creating front-end wireframes/mockups with Figma, and contributing to back-end design and implementation as necessary.

 #### The Walt Disney Company
 ##### Senior Software Engineer – Front End